s3alfisc/wildrwolf/cran-comments.md

 - I have added links to methods papers in the description
 - I have not switched \dontrun to \donttest, as the example is a 'big' simulation that runs for a very long time (rather one hour than one minute).

+I have checked the package on
+- github actions (windows, mac, ubuntu)
+- rhub
+- win-devel

+All tests produces no errors and warnings, but the following two notes: the usual detrius comment + complaint about misspelled fixest (false positive).

 Attached are the comments I received:

 Please rather use the Authors@R field and declare Maintainer, Authors